Wisconsin uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 As is the case for all essential health benefits, the specific coverage requirements for pediatric dental care are guided by the state’s essential health benefits benchmark plan.

 You can see details here for Wisconsin’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Seven insurers offer stand-alone dental plans through the Wisconsin exchange
+Which insurers offer dental coverage through the Wisconsin marketplace?

 - Anthem BCBS

 - Delta Dental of Wisconsin